Dad/kid out banner

 Smaller families most effective action on global warming

-Last week, researchers from Lund University and University of British Columbia published a widely-reported article highlighting the top ‘high-impact’ actions individuals can take to reduce their carbon emissions and fight climate change.
+Last week, researchers from Lund University and the University of British Columbia published a widely reported article highlighting the top ‘high-impact’ actions individuals can take to reduce their carbon emissions and fight climate change.
 They concluded that having fewer children could have by far the greatest impact over the long term.
 The findings were in line with another recent report which identified steps to manage population growth as among the most effective measures available to reduce global emissions.

 Meeting climate targets